What can my child do on their own, if only I let them?

 PAINTING:

 CABINET PRIMER: Despite my normal lack of patience, I tried to take my time with this process.
-I worked on it a little bit everyday (each time my daughter slept).
-We used this primer (so we didn't have to sand the pieces before painting) I did 2 coats of primer on each side and made sure to allow it to dry fully before flipping it over to prime the other side.
-I painted with a small roller brush and it made things quick and easy!
+I worked on it a little bit every day (each time my daughter slept).
+We used this primer (so we didn't have to sand the pieces before painting).
+I did 2 coats of primer on each side and made sure to allow it to dry fully before flipping it over to prime the other side.
+I painted with a small roller brush, and it made things quick and easy!

 CABINET PAINT: After all the pieces were properly primed, we painted the pieces (again very slowly and with all the patience I had).
 I again painted with a small roller brush.
-In between coats I would put the roller brush in a plastic bag so it didn't dry out and put tinfoil over the paint tray.
+In between coats, I would put the roller brush in a plastic bag so it didn't dry out and put tinfoil over the paint tray.

-depending on what your looking for!
+depending on what you're looking for!

 Step 3: Build the FUNCTIONAL Kitchen